-The Sages prohibited kneading the dough for Pesaĥ matzot with lukewarm water.
-Warmth accelerates the leavening process, increasing the risk of the dough becoming ĥametz if the workers are not especially quick in kneading and baking it.
+The Sages prohibited kneading dough for Pesaḥ matzot with lukewarm water, as warmth accelerates the leavening process.
+Unless workers are especially quick to knead and bake it, there is concern that it will become ḥametz.
 The Sages forbade kneading the dough even with regular cold water found in cisterns and in springs, lest the surrounding ground, which had absorbed the heat of the sun, in turn warmed the water.
 Therefore, they required that the water be drawn before nightfall and kept overnight in a cool place.
 Such water is called mayim she-lanu.
-This water is used to prepare matzot for Pesaĥ (SA 495:1 and 3).
+This water is used to prepare matzot for Pesaḥ (SA 495:1 and 3).

 However, a problem arose in countries with warm climates.
 No matter where the water was kept overnight, it would warm up a bit.
 On the contrary, had the water been left in the springs, it would have stayed cooler!
 Nevertheless, the halakha is that the water must be left out, as the Sages enacted.
 If, as a result, the water warms up a bit, it must be refrigerated (Mikra’ei Kodesh 2:7).